aws-samples/sample-ollama-server/README.md

 If you are running out of disk space to download models, [increase EBS volume](https://docs.aws.amazon.com/ebs/latest/userguide/requesting-ebs-volume-modifications.html) and [extend file system](https://docs.aws.amazon.com/ebs/latest/userguide/recognize-expanded-volume-linux.html)

 ### Customisation
 [Docker compose](https://docs.docker.com/compose/) is used to run Open WebUI and LiteLLM proxy.
-You can customise [Open WebUI](https://docs.openwebui.com/getting-started/env-configuration/) and [Lite LLM](https://docs.litellm.ai/docs/proxy/configs) configuration by modifying `/opt/docker/docker-compose.yaml` file.
+You can customise [Open WebUI](https://docs.openwebui.com/getting-started/env-configuration/) and [Lite LLM](https://docs.litellm.ai/docs/proxy/configs) configuration by modifying `/opt/docker/compose.yaml`.
+Bedrock models are specified in `/opt/docker/bedrock-models.yaml`.

 ### Remote connectivity to underlying services
-Nginx reverse proxy (`/etc/nginx/sites-available/https-proxy`) is used to provide HTTP and [HTTPS encryption](https://docs.openwebui.com/getting-started/advanced-topics/https-encryption/) to Open WebUI which listens on TCP port 8080.
+Nginx (`/etc/nginx/sites-available/reverse-proxy`) is used to provide HTTP and [HTTPS](https://docs.openwebui.com/getting-started/advanced-topics/https-encryption/) access to Open WebUI which listens on TCP port 8080.

 Ollama and LiteLLM are configured to listen on TCP port 11434 and 4000 on EC2 instance network interface.
 To allow remote access, modify EC2 instance security group [inbound rules](https://docs.aws.amazon.com/quicksight/latest/user/vpc-inbound-rules.html).
-You can use Nginx reverse proxy to provide HTTPS encryption.
+You can use Nginx to provide HTTPS encryption.
 If ALB is provisioned (`enableALB`), you can create a [HTTP](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-listener.html) or
  (preferably) [HTTPS](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html) ALB listener to EC2 instance.